blocknetdx/documentation/docs/blockdx/configuration.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/6QcyazmnXws?start=92" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 1. [Install the Blocknet wallet](/wallet/setup).
 The Blocknet wallet is **required** to facilitate peer-to-peer trading on Block DX.
-1. Install the wallets of the [digital assets](/resources/glossary/#digital-asset) you will be trading and/or the [XLite wallet](https://xlitewallet.com).
+1. Install the wallets of the [digital assets](/resources/glossary/#digital-asset) you will be trading and/or the [XLite wallet](/xlite/setup).
 These wallets are **required** to store your funds since Block DX is non-custodial.
 [View the list compatible digital assets and wallet versions](/blockdx/listings).

-	???+ info "Note: XLite wallet is the only supported Lite wallet at this time.
-Other Lite wallets in general, and Electrum wallets, are not supported."
+	???+ info "Note: XLite wallet is the only supported lite wallet at this time.
+Other lite wallets in general, and Electrum wallets, are not supported."
 		Due to the interactions the wallet needs to make to ensure secure trading, lite wallets and Electrum wallets are not currently supported.
-However, Blocknet's XRouter allows for the development of decentralized, noncustodial SPV wallets, and  [XLite wallet](https://xlitewallet.com) is one such wallet.
+However, Blocknet's XRouter allows for the development of decentralized, noncustodial SPV wallets, and  [XLite wallet](/xlite/setup) is one such wallet.
 If XLite supports the assets you want to trade, you can use XLite instead of installing the native wallets of those assets.
 Installing the native wallet of an asset will require downloading the full blockchain of the asset; using XLite will not.

 1. [Install Block DX](/blockdx/installation).
 This is a desktop dApp and not supported in-browser.

 ???+ warning "Warning"
-    You *__must__* have the Blocknet wallet and the wallets of the assets you will be trading and/or the [XLite wallet](https://xlitewallet.com) installed  *before* continuing.
+    You *__must__* have the Blocknet wallet and the wallets of the assets you will be trading and/or the [XLite wallet](/xlite/setup) installed  *before* continuing.
 You __*must also*__ have BlockDX v1.9.x or greater to use XLite with BlockDX.
 [Read about when to use XLite vs when to use asset native wallets](/blockdx/setup#setup)

 ## 2 Step Configuration